ppkgtmm/big-data-map-reduce/README.md

-# Word count MapReduce
+# word count map reduce

-## General info
-- Repo created with aim to store code for word count MapReduce task assigned in lab of course CPE 325 Big Data, King Mongkut's University of Technology Thonburi
-- Supported MapReduce tasks are namely counting unigrams and bigrams.
-Optionally, texts can be cleaned
+Repo created to store code for word count MapReduce task assigned in lab of course CPE 325 Big Data, King Mongkut's University of Technology Thonburi.
+Supported MapReduce tasks are namely counting unigrams and bigrams.
+Texts can be optionally cleaned prior to MapReduce

 ## Tools and technologies
 - python 3 : programming language